Mini Easter Cards - Simple Batch Making1

 Hello, it's Angela here to share a little Easter card making idea with you.
 This week we have the popular White Linen effect cardstock on Special Offer and using a textured card such as this always lends an elegant and interesting finish to your designs.

 I decided to make some mini Easter Cards using the white linen, some dies, and adding just a small piece of patterned paper and a greeting.
-For this design I was able to get 2 cards from 1 A4 sheet of White Linen by cutting it down to create two 4x4 cards with the offcut being used to cut the 2 panels for the front.
+For this design I was able to get 2 cards from 1 A4 paper in White Linen by cutting it down to create two 4x4 cards with the offcut being used to cut the 2 panels for the front.

 If you’ve made Easter cards before then you are likely to have an egg or oval set of dies to cut the egg shape.
 I have also used a fancy square die for the raised panel but you could use any die you have or just cut a plain square if your prefer.
 This design allows you to easily batch make by cutting all your top panels in one batch, preparing your card blanks in advance and just having a stash of small squares of pattern paper from leftovers or scraps.